Land Records Division

 - Recordings can be mailed in with payment to the address shown in the Contact Us section on the top right.
 Please include a self-addressed stamped envelope for return of documents.
 Documents are mailed back within 24 hours of recordation or rejection.
 Our office will not call to notify of rejections for documents received by mail.

-- If a check or money order is $0.01-$25.00 over, the overage is automatically put into excess and will not be refunded.
+- If a check or money order is $0.01-$25.00 over, the overage is automatically put into an overage/excess.
 If check or money order is over $25.00, document(s) will be returned for a new check/money order.
-If the check is from an individual or company that has a house account, overages will automatically be credited as an account payment.
+If the check is from an individual or company that has a prepaid house account, overages <$25 will automatically be credited as an account payment and overages > $25 can be credited as an account payment if requested.

 Parcel ID numbers can be obtained by searching the City of Harrisonburg Real Estate Property Information or Rockingham County GIS.